tshepang/blog/content/misc/a visit to Botswana.rst

 my country's own cities.

-One of its residents got shocked when I argued that South Africa doesn't have a unifying identity, arguing that the country is too diverse to have such.
+One of its residents got shocked when I argued that South Africa doesn't have a unifying identity; I argued that the country is too diverse to have such.
 Instead she argued that such is country's very strength which led to her pointing out the following wins: